-We unify an average tendency to overestimate unlikely risks with strong disagreement among people.
-Models of overestimation of unlikely events, such as Prospect Theory (Kahneman and Tversky 1979) or noise (Enke and Graeber 2023, Khaw et al. 2020) do not explain why a group of people, such as the elderly in our Covid survey, systematically underestimate an unlikely risk.
-In our model, memory explains different biases based on measurable differences in databases and similarity.
-Our approach can also help explain why seemingly irrelevant cues may affect choice, as in framing effects.
-The cues can trigger retrieval of NDS experiences, affecting simulation of the target event.
+$^{^2}$ We unify an average tendency to overestimate unlikely risks with strong disagreement among people.
+Models of overestimation of unlikely events, such as Prospect Theory (Kahneman and Tversky 1979) or noise (Enke and Graeber 2023, Khaw et al. 2020) do not explain why a group of people, such as the elderly in our Covid survey, systematically underestimate an unlikely risk, while other people such as the young systematically overestimate the same risk.